-Hollis’ edited field recordings rarely incorporate the pied butcherbird and instead may include the songs and sounds of other creatures; an outback fence; a livestock auctioneer; a bird count made from a small airplane – whatever she encounters on her trips.
+Hollis’ edited field recordings sometimes incorporate the pied butcherbird, but more often include the songs and sounds of other creatures; an outback fence; a livestock auctioneer; a bird count made from a small airplane – whatever she encounters on her trips.
 Some are spare, others dense.
 Some create a pastoral character that is deeply Australian, while others are more radical in nature; in all of them her intent is to underline compelling aspects of the outback and to spark new ways to listen to our sonic environs.

 For the Absolute Bird concerto project, Hollis takes inspiration from the contrapuntal events of a dawn chorus, with its wide range of frequencies, timbres, and sound sources, forming the ultimate surround sound.
 Feathered choristers compete intensively for their niche in the available broadcast space and time.
 Her orchestration experiments with performers replicating a dawn chorus.
 An entire soundscape unfolds around the audience.

 Listeners both in Australia and abroad hunger for works that strongly evoke a sense of place and speak to current concerns about the health of our planet.
 Setting butcherbird song amid environmental field recordings and alongside live instrumental sounds conjures up an unmistakably Australian sound world.